NGenetzky/hugo-academic-kickstart/content/post/2019-04-01-vscode-nrf-development/index.md

 ```

 Here is the configuration [c_cpp_properties.json](c_cpp_properties.json) that
-will allow VSCode and IntellliSense to function optimally.
-Note that
+will allow VSCode and IntelliSense to function optimally.
+IntelliSense is a
+code-completion aid that includes a number of features: List Members,
+Parameter Info, Quick Info, and Complete Word.
+Note that `foldername/**` is
-`foldername/**` is the syntax to recursively search under `foldername`.
+the syntax to recursively search under `foldername`.

 ```json
 {